henryteigar/twilio-pizza/README.md

 ## Requirements

 * An Internet-accessible web server with Node.js installed
-* A Twilio account with a phone number whose callback is set up to point to that server
+* A Twilio account with a phone number whose callback is set up to point to that server (by default, port 3000 with the route /incoming)

 ## Usage